 This section is for the Buddleia davidii types only.
 The Buddleia davidii are the proper 'Butterfly Bushes' though the others also attract butterflies - and bees etc. See the link at the bottom of the page for for Buddleia alternifolia.

-Buddleia Globosa also needs different pruning treatment - see the A-Z at bottom of page.
+Buddleia Globosa also needs different pruning treatment - see bottom of page.

-How to prune, and when to prune Buddleia davidii Butterfly bushes.
+How to prune, and when is the best time to prune Buddleia davidii Butterfly bushes.

 The photo on the left is typical of the Buddleia davidii types.
 In this case it is Buddleia davidii Highland Blue.